 As of now, the coronavirus has spread to all 50 states in the U.S. It’s a good idea to take some isolation precautions should your local community experience an outbreak, especially if you are over 60 years of age, have an underlying medical condition, or a weakened immune system.

 Do: Reconsider nonessential travel.

-The CDC is recommending travelers avoid all nonessential travel to coronavirus hotspots including China, Iran, South Korea, Malaysia, South Korea, and all European countries.
+The CDC is recommending travelers avoid all nonessential travel.
 Older adults and those who have chronic medical conditions are being advised to shelter in place if possible during this time.
-According to Kenneley, it’s a good idea to “check your state health department for news in your locality.”
-It is also being recommended that employers should allow employees to work from home if possible.
+It’s a good idea to “check your state health department for news in your locality,” says Irena L. Kenneley, APHRN, associate professor at Frances Payne Bolton School of Nursing, who has done extensive research on infection control and epidemiology of infectious disease.
+It is also recommended that employers should allow employees to work from home if possible.
 The U.S. government is currently taking steps to prevent coronavirus transmission.
 Restrictions have been placed on visitors traveling to and from countries with outbreaks and widespread community transmission.

 Drug manufacturers are also working toward the development of a vaccine, which they say could take a year to a year and a half.
 In the meantime, as Kenneley stresses, “prevention may be the best medicine!”